jonnonz1/nz-statute-book/acts/public/1993/films-videos-and-publications-classification-act-1993.md

 (2) Nothing in subsection (1) applies to any publication that is in the possession of any person in circumstances in which, by virtue of subsection (4) or subsection (5) of section 131, the possession of that publication by that person is not an offence against subsection (1) of that section.

 ### 109 Search warrants for offences against specified sections (other than sections 126 and 131A)
-A District Court Judge, Justice, or Community Magistrate, or a Registrar (not being a constable) may, on an application in writing made on oath, issue a search warrant if satisfied that there are reasonable grounds for believing that there is in or on any place or thing—
+An issuing officer (within the meaning of section 3 of the Search and Surveillance Act 2012) may, on an application in the manner provided in subpart 3 of Part 4 of that Act, issue a search warrant if satisfied that there are reasonable grounds for believing that there is in or on any place or thing—
   (a) any objectionable publication that there are reasonable grounds to believe is being kept for the purpose of being so dealt with as to constitute an offence against section 123 or section 124 or section 127 or section 129; or
   (b) any thing that there are reasonable grounds to believe will be evidence of the commission of an offence of that kind; or
   (c) any thing that there are reasonable grounds to believe is intended to be used for the purpose of committing an offence of that kind.

 ### 109A Search warrants from District Court Judges for offences against sections 126 and 131A
+(1) An issuing officer (within the meaning of section 3 of the Search and Surveillance Act 2012) may, on an application made in the manner provided in subpart 3 of Part 4 of that Act, issue a search warrant if satisfied—
-(1) A District Court Judge may, on an application in writing made on oath, issue a search warrant if satisfied— (a) that there are reasonable grounds for believing that there is in or on any place or thing—
+  (a) that there are reasonable grounds for believing that there is in or on any place or thing—
     (i) a publication that there are reasonable grounds to believe is being so dealt with as to constitute an offence against section 126 (offences involving knowledge in relation to restricted publications); or
     (ii) any thing that there are reasonable grounds to believe will be evidence of the commission of an offence against section 126; or